Angina (angina pectoris)

 Severity of angina pectoris: grade 1 “mild” to 4 “severe”.

-Important: The severity of the angina does not necessarily depend on the blood supply to the cardiac muscle.
-As a general rule, however, someone suffering from angina is also more likely to suffer a heart attack or other consequences of coronary heart disease.
+Important: The severity of the angina partly depends on the blood supply to the cardiac muscle.
+As a general rule, someone suffering from angina is also more likely to suffer a heart attack or other consequences of coronary heart disease.

 What can be done to prevent angina?